Non-Archimedean Whitney stratifications: The setting

-The proof that Henselian valued fields with analytic structure have the Jacobian property (Proposition~\ref{prop:an->jac}) will inductively use the existence of t-stratifications in lower dimensions; to make this precise, during the proof of the existence of t-stratifications, we will specify everywhere for which $n$ Hypothesis~\ref{hyp:general}$_n$ is needed.
-In fact, most of the time, we do not need the Jacobian property at all, i.e., it will suffice to assume Hypothesis~\ref{hyp:general}$_0$.
+As mentioned in the introduction, we will prove (Proposition~\ref{prop:an->jac}) that Henselian valued fields with analytic structure in the sense of \cite{CL.analyt} satisfy Hypothesis~\ref{hyp:general}.
+The proof of the Jacobian property will inductively use the existence of t-stratifications in lower dimensions.
+To make this precise, everywhere in the proof of the existence of t-stratifications, we will specify for which $n$ Hypothesis~\ref{hyp:general}$_n$ is needed.
+(Most of the time, Hypothesis~\ref{hyp:general}$_0$ will already be enough.)